Cleverly visits Rwanda to sign asylum seeker treaty

 Mr Cleverly will meet his counterpart, Vincent Biruta, to sign the treaty and discuss key next steps on the so-called migration and economic development partnership.

-He will also visit the genocide memorial in Kigali and staff at the British High Commission during his first overseas visit as Home Secretary.
+He also thanked Rwandans for showing him the “pain” they went through, as he visited the genocide memorial during his first overseas visit as Home Secretary.

 Ministers hope the upgraded agreement, along with “emergency” legislation at home, will address the issues that led the UK’s highest court to rule the Rwanda scheme unlawful.